USEPA/BMDS/docs/source/desktop.md

 * Database files (projects) are single files containing all analyses
 * Within a project, analyses can be labelled and organized

-Follow the [installation](installation.md) guide for to install the software.
+Follow the [installation](installation.md) guide to install the software.
 Make sure to create the [BMDS Desktop Manager](./installation.md#the-bmds-desktop-manager) shortcut.
 To start BMDS Desktop, double-click the shortcut and then enter option `1` to start the application:

 ```{figure} _static/img/bmds-desktop-manager.jpg
 :alt: BMDS Desktop Manager